Double Star Calculator - Documentation

 Abstract

-This document provides a detailed methodological description of the computational procedures implemented in the Double Star Calculator, a tool designed for the analysis of visual and astrometric double stars based primarily on data from the Gaia mission.
+This document provides a detailed methodological description of the procedures implemented in the Double Star Calculator.
+It is intended to serve as a technical reference for users of the Double Star Calculator.

-The calculator derives a comprehensive set of astrometric and kinematic quantities for individual double star systems, including angular and spatial separations, position angles, proper motion vectors, distance estimates, tangential and spatial velocities, and derived physical parameters such as absolute magnitudes, luminosities, and mass estimates.
+The Double Star Calculator derives a comprehensive set of astrometric and kinematic quantities for individual double star systems, including angular and spatial separations, position angles, proper motion vectors, distance estimates, tangential and spatial velocities, and derived physical parameters such as absolute magnitudes, luminosities, and mass estimates.
+All computations are based on established geometrical relations, classical error propagation using partial derivatives, and standard astronomical conventions.
+The mathematical formulations underlying each calculation are documented to ensure transparency, reproducibility, and independent verification of the results.

 Core Astrometric and Kinematic Functions